China Airlines: Private bus services in the United States

 In the United States, China Airlines operates private bus services in selected cities to transport customers between their residing location and the airport.

 In Greater New York, the airline operates a bus to John F. Kennedy International Airport from Fort Lee, Parsippany-Troy Hills, and Edison in northern New Jersey, and several points in Greater Philadelphia, including Cherry Hill, New Jersey, North Philadelphia, and South Philadelphia.
 In Los Angeles, a bus transports customers between Los Angeles International Airport, Monterey Park and Rowland Heights.

 Previously, the airline operated buses for travelers in San Francisco, Houston and Abu Dhabi.
-The San Francisco buses transported customers to/from Milpitas and Cupertino.
+The San Francisco buses transported customers to and from Milpitas and Cupertino.
 The Houston bus service served Sugar Land and Southwest Houston Chinatown.

 Subsidiaries and associates

 China Airlines has diversified into related industries and sectors, including ground handling, aviation engineering, and inflight catering.

-In 2022 China Airlines opened a major MRO facility at Taoyuan International Airport in a joint venture with Nordam.
+In 2022, China Airlines opened a major MRO facility at Taoyuan International Airport in a joint venture with Nordam.

 Companies with a major China Airlines Group stake include: